Instant Pot spaghetti squash makes a great keto pasta option. And cooking spaghetti squash in a pressure cooker is super easy.

-You may have noticed that I’ve been into the quick and easy low carb meals lately.
+You may have noticed that I’ve been into the quick and easy low carb recipes lately.
 I’ve been working on my very long list of things to do.
-So, I’ve been trying to keep my cooking to a minimum.
+So, I’ve been trying to keep my cooking to a minimum with 30 minute keto recipes.

 I do have a large pressure cooker that cooks on a stove.
 But, I have never used it because I never took the time to learn how to use it properly.